JensWahl/stochvolTMB/README.md

   - **Skew-Gaussian** - skew-gaussian distributed noise for asymmetric returns

-It is build on [Template Model Builder](https://github.com/kaskr/adcomp) for fast and efficent estimation.
+It is built on [Template Model Builder](https://github.com/kaskr/adcomp) for fast and efficient estimation.
 The latent volatility is integrated out of the likelihood using the Laplace approximation and automatic differentiation (AD) is used for accurate evaluation of derivatives.